 MCT oil supplements come in their original, pure oil form but also as powders and capsules.
 All of these supplements have their advantages and disadvantages that you want to consider when choosing the best MCT oil supplement to meet your specific needs:

 At Kiss My Keto, we offer MCT Oil C8 Brain Fuel and MCT Oil C8 C10.
 Both contain 100% pure MCTs from organic coconuts.
-Here are the advantages and disadvantages you can expect:
+But whichever brand of MCT you choose, here are the advantages and disadvantages you can expect from MCT oils:

 - A clean source of pure MCTs (C8, C10, and C12)